NEW YORK STATE ASSEMBLY MEMORANDUM IN SUPPORT OF LEGISLATION submitted in accordance with Assembly Rule III, Sec 1(f)

 TITLE OF BILL:

-cannabis products to file annual returns electronically
+tors of cannabis products to file tax returns

 PURPOSE OR GENERAL IDEA OF BILL: